hannybear88/Horiseon/README.md

 # Horiseon:Homework Challenge #1

 ## Project Description
-This application directs one to a site called Horiseon.
-I refactured the code to practice my coding skills and improve on it.
-Some challenges I had faced was to see what needed to be refactured and deleted without actually changing what the page can do.
+This application directs the user to an existing site called Horiseon.
+I was hired by a marketing agency to refacture the code for this site and make it so that it is more accessible.
+I refactured the code to not only because this is an assignment, but also practice my hacking skills and coding skills, so that I can improve on it.
+I refractured the website by editing the HTML and CSS Files.
+I did this to help the webistei by taking out any unncessary div elements, added comments to make it more clear on what changes I had made, and made sure there not any identical CSS classes.
+Some challenges I had faced was to see what needed to be refactured and deleted without actually changing what the site can do.

 ## Table of Contents
+<a href="#How to Use the Project">How to Use the Project</a>
+<a href="Credits">Credits</a>
+<a href="#License">License</a>
+<a href="#Contributors">Contributors</a>

 ## How to Use the Project
-Click on the deployed link and explore the page
+Click on the deployed link and explore the page *add deployed link* *add screenshot*
-*add screenshot*

 ## Credits
-Refactored by me
+Horiseon web page provided by UCSD Coding Bootcamp

 ## License
 N/A

+## Contributors
+Code refactored by Hannah Chung
+Horiseon web page provide by UCSD Coding Bootcamp